 Principles of Public Life

-All SELEP Ltd Board and Federated Board members, advisors and officers are expected to demonstrate the highest standards of conduct when carrying out their responsibilities, and to adhere to their respective authority and business code of conducts or equivalent.
+All SELEP Ltd Board and Federated Board members, advisors and officers are expected to demonstrate the highest standards of conduct when carrying out their responsibilities, and to adhere to their respective authority and business codes of conduct or equivalent.
 As a minimum all members and officers must also comply with the SELEP Code of Conduct.

 The Code requires that all members of all SELEP Boards and respective officers maintain high standards in the way they undertake their duties.
 As a Board member they are a representative of SELEP Ltd, and therefore their actions impact on the way in which SELEP Ltd is viewed by the public.